Controllable Pareto Multi-Task Learning: Experimental Setting

-\paragraph{NYUv2:} This problem has a 13-class segmentation task and a depth estimation task for indoor scenes.
-We resize all images into $288 \times 384$.
-We use a similar MTL network and hyperparameter setting as for the CityScapes problem, except the batch size is $3$ in this problem.
+\paragraph{NYUv2~\citep{silberman2012indoor}:} This dataset is for indoor scene understanding with two tasks: a $13$-class semantic segmentation and indoor depth estimation.
+Similar to~\citet{liu2019end}, we resize all images into $288 \times 384$.
+For the training from scratch experiment, we use a similar MTL network and hyperparameter setting as for the CityScapes problem, except the batch size is $8$ in this problem.

+We also test the performance on models with pretrained encoder on the NYUv2 Dataset.
+We follow the setting in the recent MTL survey paper~\citep{vandenhende2020multitask}, all models have a ResNet-50 backbone~\citep{he2016deep} pretrained on ImageNet, and two-specific heads with ASPP module~\citep{chen2018encoder}.
+In our hypernetwork-based model, the hypernetwork has three different 2-layer MLPs with $200$ hidden unit on each layer.
+One MLP is for generating shared convolution layers on top of the ResNet backbone, and the other two are for each task-specific head.
+The shared parameters for backbone are unfrozen, and will be adapted during training.
+We use $100$-dimensional vectors as the preference and chunking embedding.
+We use Adam with learning rate lr = $1e^{-4}$ as the optimizer, the batch size is $8$, and the total epoch is $200$.

 \paragraph{CIFAR100 with 20 Tasks:} To validate the algorithm performance on MTL problem with many tasks, we split the CIFAR-100 dataset~\citep{Krizhevsky2009cifar} into 20 tasks, where each task is a $5$-class classification problem.
-Similar setting has been used in MTL learning~\citep{rosenbaum2018routing} and continual learning~\citep{oswald2020continual}.
+Similar setting has been used in the previous work with MTL learning~\citep{rosenbaum2018routing} and continual learning~\citep{oswald2020continual}.

 The MTL neural network has four convolution layers as the shared architecture, and $20$ task-specific FC layers.
-The optimizer is Adam with learning rate lr = $3e^{-4}$, and the batch size is $128$.
+In our proposed model, we have $1$ MLP as the hypernetwork and the preference and chunking embedding are both $32$-dimensional vectors.
+The optimizer is Adam with learning rate lr = $3e^{-4}$, the batch size is $128$, and the number of epochs is $200$.
 We report the test accuracy for all $20$ tasks.